bhumi1102/rails/guides/source/layouts_and_rendering.md

 * `:formats`
 * `:variants`

+This section provides examples of using each of these options.

-#### The `:content_type` Option
+### The `:content_type` Option

 By default, Rails will serve the results of a rendering operation with the MIME content-type of `text/html` (or `application/json` if you use the `:json` option, or `application/xml` for the `:xml` option.).
-There are times when you might like to change this, and you can do so by setting the `:content_type` option:
+If you need to change the content-type, you can do so by setting the `:content_type` option:

 ```ruby
 render template: "feed", content_type: "application/rss"
 ```

-#### The `:layout` Option
+### The `:layout` Option

 With most of the options to `render`, the rendered content is displayed as part of the current layout.
-You'll learn more about layouts and how to use them later in this guide.
+This guide covers more about [finding](#finding-layouts) and [using layouts](#using-layouts-to-wrap-views) in the sections below.

-You can use the `:layout` option to tell Rails to use a specific file as the layout for the current action:
+If you need to use a layout other than the current layout Rails uses by default, you can use the `:layout` option to specify a file to use as the layout for the current action:

 ```ruby
 render layout: "special_layout"